blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 - Has Distinctions between Creator and Creation
 - Ultimately, everything arises from one Reality

-But I hear Achintya Bheda Abheda actually considers reality as Brahmaan + his Potencies.
+But I hear Achintya Bheda Abheda actually considers reality as Brahman + his Potencies.

 ---

 Prabhupada's Mistake, According to Me:

 He says Jnaana Yoga is not a path to devotion, only Bhakthi Yoga is.
-He says with Bhakthi, one performs Karma Yoga as well, and that leads to the attainment of Brahmaan.
+He says with Bhakthi, one performs Karma Yoga as well, and that leads to the attainment of Brahman.
 However, he says that only Bhakthi can secure oneself to this state, and without it, one will fall out of it.

 This is where Raaja Yoga becomes important.
 Jnaana Yoga leads us to understanding of not just Non-Duality, but also Duality.
 And this leads us to Bhakthi Yoga, and Karma Yoga emerges as a result of this.
 When all three are done together, it is called Raaja Yoga.